Kopfbereich

 - ...offers an opportunity for organized exchange and networking between actors.

-- ...complements existing formal planning.
+- ...supplements existing formal plans.

 ► What are the components of the GI strategy?